HMS Illustrious (1789): Construction and career

-After the battle, was towing Illustrious when she broke free of her tow.
-Then the accidental firing of a lower deck gun damaged the ship so that she took on water.
+On 13–14 March 1795, she participated in the Battle of Genoa.
+Illustrious was badly damaged in the engagement with the 80-gun second rates Victoire and Tonnant and the 74-gun Duquesne, losing both her main and mizzenmasts and her rigging wrecked.
+Twenty men of her crew were killed and seventy more were wounded.
+After the battle, the frigate was towing Illustrious when she broke free of her tow during a violent storm during the night of 17/18 March.
+Then the accidental firing of a lower-deck gun destroyed its gun port so that water briefly poured in.
 She attempted to anchor in Valence Bay (between Spezia and Leghorn) to ride out the bad weather that had descended upon her.
-Her cables broke, however, and she struck on rocks and had to be abandoned.
-Lowestoffe and took off her stores, and all her crew were saved.
-Her hull was then set on fire.
+On 18 March her anchor cables broke, however, and she struck on rocks and had to be abandoned although all her crew were rescued.
+Efforts over the next three days to refloat the ship were unsuccessful.
+The frigate Lowestoffe and the brig took off her stores, and her wreck was set on fire on 28 March.